RoBoT095/printnotes/DEVLOG.md

 - Receive text sharing intent from other apps and create a new "untitled" note with contents being the received text
 - Import/Export for individual files with a "Export All" button in settings that lets user download a `.zip` with everything (useful more for ios users)
 - Wait on files to be created before opening screen to avoid "Error loading file" on certain devices
+- Add "Find in File" feature
+- Maybe a toggle to disable markdown rendering from Grid/List view

 ## Notes: